-'''

-usage: ksconf diff [-h] [-o FILE] [--detail {global,stanza,key}] [--comments]

-[--format {diff,json}]

-CONF1 CONF2

-Compares the content differences of two .conf files

-This command ignores textual differences (like order, spacing, and comments) and

-focuses strictly on comparing stanzas, keys, and values.
-Note that spaces within

-any given value, will be compared.
+''' usage: ksconf diff [-h] [-o FILE] [--detail {global,stanza,key}] [--comments] [--format {diff,json}] CONF1 CONF2 Compares the content differences of two .conf files This command ignores textual differences (like order, spacing, and comments) and focuses strictly on comparing stanzas, keys, and values.
+Note that spaces within any given value, will be compared.
 Multi-line fields are compared in a more

 →traditional

 'diff' output so that long saved searches and macros can be compared more easily.

 positional arguments:

+CONF1

 Left side of the comparison

-CONF1

-CONF2
+CONF 2

 Right side of the comparison

 optional arguments:

 -h, --help

 show this help message and exit

 -o FILE, --output FILE

 File where difference is stored.
 Defaults to standard

 out.

 --detail {global,stanza,key}, -d {global,stanza,key}

-Control the highest level for which 'replace' events

-mav occur.

-Enable comparison of comments.
-(Unlikely to work

---comments, -C

-consistently)

---format {diff,json}, -f {diff,json}

-Output file format to produce. 'diff' the the classic
+(continues on next page)

 '''

-format used by default. 'json' is helpful when trying to review changes programmatically.
+Control the highest level for which 'replace' events may occur. comments, -C Enable comparison of comments.
+(Unlikely to work consistently) format {diff,json}, -f {diff,json} Output file format to produce. 'diff' the the classic format used by default. 'json' is helpful when trying to review changes programmatically.